 KFDC Tip: Don’t miss the gift shop!
 With all kinds of spy games, gadgets, and other related products, it’s like a bonus area to explore at the museum.

 Where: 1145 17th St. NW | Downtown DC

 Admission: $15/adult, $10/ages 5-12, $12/military & senior, free/under 5

 Recently reopened after closing for nearly two years due to Covid, the National Geographic Museum is one to keep on your radar.
 Located within the organization’s headquarters downtown, the museum is a reflection of Nat Geo’s work that explores and examines aspects of the world that are both fascinating and significant, sharing discoveries and telling stories in a variety of compelling ways.
 Stunning photography, a signature of Nat Geo, is always on display.
 And special exhibitions often are full-on experiences that utilize multimedia and interactive installations to educate, enrich, amuse, and wow guests.
 Currently on display is Beyond King Tut, an immersive cinematic exhibition.
-(Get a glimpse of some we have visited in past years (but are no longer there), from the incredible Titanic exhibition to Real Pirates to Spinosaurus to Birds of Paradise and the Golden Age of Muslim Civilization to Monster Fish to Photo Arc and CROCS to Earth Explorers — yes, we’ve been to a lot of them!)
+Get a glimpse of some we have visited in past years (but are no longer there), from the incredible Titanic exhibition to Real Pirates to Spinosaurus to Birds of Paradise and the Golden Age of Muslim Civilization to Monster Fish to Photo Arc and CROCS to Earth Explorers — yes, we’ve been to a lot of them!